Psalms For Life

 5 I’m like someone discarded among the dead

-killed and tossed into an unmarked grave—
+killed and thrown into an unmarked grave—

 someone you’ve cut off from your care

-and no longer remember.
+and no longer even remember.

-6 You’ve thrown me
+6 You’ve flung me

 to the bottom of the underworld